mwkaufmann/requests/README.md

 Requests is a http request lib with fluent api for java, inspired by the python request module.
+Requests requires JDK 1.7+.

 Table of Contents
 =================